Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Introduction

+The aforementioned results establish the first two necessary pieces to mimic Beauville's construction.
+As the last piece, we proceed with proving an appropriate \emph{faithfulness result} for automorphism groups of total spaces of embedded families (\Cref{automorphisms}): If $(X\stackrel{f}{\to}C)$ is an embedded family of K3 surfaces, then $\id X$ is the only biholomorphic automorphism of the total space $X$ that induces the identity on $\Hsh2X{\Z}$.

+Then we are in the position to construct a fine\footnote{See for example \cite[Section~23]{Har10} for a discussion of \emph{fine} and \emph{coarse} moduli spaces in the algebraic category, which can be transferred to the complex-analytic category \emph{mutatis mutandis}.} moduli space $\sM$ for marked embedded families of K3 surfaces (\Cref{fine}) by gluing their local universal deformation spaces over the Douady space using second level period maps.

+Additionally, in Section~\ref{section sheaves} we give a second construction of $\sM$, as follows: if one pulls back the Burns-Rapoport space $\tilde \Omega$ (considered as a sheaf) from $\Omega$ to the total space of the universal family of smooth rational curves in $\Omega$ via the evaluation map and then pushes down to the parameter space of these curves, one obtains a sheaf $\sF$ whose \'espace \'etal\'e we show to be isomorphic to $\sM$.
+With the help of the lattice-theoretic description of $\tilde{\Omega}$ this yields an explicit description of $\sM$, which in turn allows us to show that---in contrast to $\tilde{\Omega}$---the moduli space $\sM$ is in fact Hausdorff (\Cref{MT2}).
+Let us summarize these fundamental technical results as follows.

 \begin{thm*}[cf.~Theorems \ref{fine}, \ref{total spaces}, and \ref{MT2}] There exists a fine moduli space $\sM$ of marked embedded families of K3 surfaces.
-This moduli space is Hausdorff and lies \'etale over the space of smooth rational curves in $\Omega$.
+This moduli space is Hausdorff and admits a locally biholomorphic map to the space of smooth rational curves in $\Omega$.
 It is also a fine moduli space for total spaces $X$ of embedded families of K3 surfaces together with markings of $\Hsh2X{\Z}$. \end{thm*}

-One foundational problem in attacking \Cref{deformques} above is that total spaces of embedded families are never K\"ahler, hence one cannot use the classical notions of period maps and period domains for them.
-As a replacement, we construct a holomorphic map from bases of deformations of marked embedded families to the space of smooth rational curves, which we call \emph{second level period map} (\Cref{periodmap2}).
-The Unobstructedness Theorem proven as one of the main results of \cite{BKS} can be refined to an analog of the \emph{Local Torelli Theorem} for marked embedded families.

-\begin{thm*}[\ref{local torelli}] A deformation over $B$ of a marked embedded family of K3 surfaces is universal at a point $b\in B$ if and only if its second level period map is a local biholomorphism at $b$. \end{thm*}

-In particular, near a point corresponding to a marked twistor family $(X\stackrel{f}{\to}\P^1)$, the cycle space is isomorphic to the Kuranishi space of the total space $X$, as well as to the deformation space of the morphism $f$ (\Cref{deformation space}).
-The crucial point in constructing the universal family on the moduli space $\sM$ by gluing local deformations is the following observation.

-\begin{prop*}[\ref{automorphisms}] Let $\cF=(X\stackrel{f}{\to}C)$ be an embedded family of K3 surfaces.
-Then $\id X$ is the only biholomorphic automorphism of the total space $X$ that induces the identity on $\Hsh2X{\Z}$. \end{prop*}
+In higher dimensions, automorphism groups of IHS manifolds do generally not act faithfully on the second cohomology.
+As a consequence, our construction then only yields coarse moduli spaces, see Section~\ref{glueing} for details.
+Currently, we do not have much evidence on whether these coarse moduli spaces are also Hausdorff.